karoldavid/website-optimization/README.md

   [..]
 });

-Furthermore, I reduce the layout time by using the faster 'document.getElementsByClassName()' instead of 'document.querySelectorAll()':
+Furthermore, I reduced the LAYOUT TIME by using faster methods to access the DOM (for example: 'document.getElementsByClassName()' instead of 'document.querySelectorAll()'):

 function changePizzaSizes(size) {
     [..]